 This will help you avoid impulse buys, and the less you bring home, the less waste you will incur.

 A little tip to use is to ask yourself this question;

 Will I use this item more than 30 times?
-If the answer is no, don’t buy it or at least give yourself some time to reconsider it.
+If the answer is no, don’t buy it, or give yourself some time to reconsider it.